Approaches to critical point theory via sequential and parametrized topological complexity: Sequential parametrized TC of restrictions of fibrations to sublevel sets

 We want to apply the reults from the previous section in the case that a smooth fibration $p\colon E \to X$ between Banach manifolds and a function $f \in C^1(E)$ are given, such that the restriction $p|_{f^\lambda}\colon f^\lambda \to X$ is again a fibration.
 We note that this is a strong assumption, but we will establish a class of fibrations having this property in section \ref{SectionEqui} below.

-Here, we want to derive upper bounds on $\TC[p|_{f^\lambda}\colon f^\lambda \to X]$ under the fibration assumption, i.e. upper bounds on sequential parametrized TCs instead of sequential parametrized subspace complexities.
+Here, we want to derive upper bounds of $\TC[p|_{f^\lambda}\colon f^\lambda \to X]$ under the fibration assumption, i.e. upper bounds of sequential parametrized TCs instead of sequential parametrized subspace complexities.
 Such a result can be seen as a ``parametrized analogue'' of Corollary \ref{CorTCAbssubMax} on sublevel sets.

 For this purpose, we will study functions $F\in C^1(E^r_X)$ for which there exists $f \in C^1(E)$, such that

 \emph{Throughout this section let $r \in \NN$ with $r \geq 2$, let $E$ and $X$ be paracompact Banach manifolds and let $p\colon E \to X$ be a smooth fibration and a surjective submersion whose fibers are path-connected.
 We further let $g$ be a Riemannian metric on $E$ and let $\bar{g}$ be the Riemannian metric on $E^r_X$ that is obtained by restricting the product metric $g^r$ on $E^r$.
 Given $A_1,\dots,A_r \subset E$, we will further denote}